Idea Summary Guide

 prototype or sample to demonstrate, or a current production in place.

-interest in buying your solution.
-Here you connect the pain (problem/need) to the
+your solution.
+Here you connect the pain (problem/need) to the gain (solution/product/service).

-today.
-Judges don’t accept that easily.
-There is always a way the market is handling
+don’t accept that easily.
+There is always a way the market is handling the issue right

-the issue right now, so be mindful about the competition and be as clear as possible
+now, so be mindful about the competition and be as clear as possible describing the

-expect a single product business or a single market approach.
-Try to imagine this
+product business or a single market approach.
+Try to imagine this business moving

-business moving forward to grow in the following years.
+forward to grow in the following years.
 How do you think you can grow?
 New products?

 New markets?
 Franchising the model?
 Going international?
 Licensing?

-Scale to mass production with geographical coverage?
-Picture yourself 10 years from
+Scale to mass

+production with geographical coverage?
+Picture yourself 10 years from now, if that

-personal connection to this idea.
-If you have a team, describe them here, or the profiles
+connection to this idea.
+If you have a team, describe them here, or the profiles of

 skills of the team together can meet what the venture needs.
 Also, it would be helpful